gvwilson/thirdbit/src/fiction/in-heck/index.md

 They made their way back to the others in silence.
 As they approached,
 Special Blazes held up a kettle.
-"Just boiled if you want some," he said.
+"Anyone else want a cuppa?"

 Before they could answer,
 Thoughtful's foot thumped against the ground in a rapid *pat-a-tat-tat*.
+She unslung her long rifle,
+sighted through its scope,
-He swung his long rifle back a few degrees, then let loose a string of profanity that set Maddy's ears back against her head.
+then let loose a string of profanity that set Maddy's ears back against her head.
 "Trouble, boss,"
-he said urgently.
+she said urgently.
-"Three airborne comin' fast!"
+"We got airborne comin' in fast!"

 </section>